XingLLiu/ED_code/README.md

 ## Update after [27/07/2019]

-Now assume that ED_code is contained in the same subfolder as the ED folder available from the PHF.
+Now assume that ED_code is contained in the same subfolder as the ED folder available from the HPF.
 To run the preprocessing scripts:
 ```bash
 ./Preprocessing/EPICpreProcessing.sh
 ```